mohamadawaisy/GPT-Developer/README.md

 # GPT-Developer

 ## About
 GPT-Developer is a project that leverages OpenAI's GPT technology to assist in various development tasks.
 This project includes scripts and configurations for setting up and running GPT-based tools in a development environment.
+Below is a simple diagram to illustrate the architecture:

+### Project Topology
+Understanding the architecture of GPT-Developer is crucial to appreciating its capabilities:

+- **Custom GPT:** This is the model that interprets commands and requests.
+- **Actions Call Backend:** The GPT calls specific actions which interact with the backend.
+- **Backend:** Manages code functions, executing tasks as requested by the GPT.

+### Capabilities
+GPT-Developer offers extensive capabilities, including:

+- **Fetching and Updating:** Retrieve and modify code snippets with ease.
+- **Refactoring:** Improve and optimize existing code for better performance and readability.
+- **Running Code:** Execute code and return results in real-time.
+- **Debugging:** Identify and fix issues within the code quickly.
+- **Testing:** Perform unit tests and ensure code quality.
+- **Continuous Development:** Support ongoing development processes with intelligent automation.

+### Interactive Workflow with GPT-Developer
+In the realm of software development, efficiency and accuracy are paramount.
+GPT-Developer enhances these aspects by providing a dynamic interaction model where developers can seamlessly create, modify, and optimize their applications.
+Below, we detail a comprehensive workflow that demonstrates the capabilities of GPT-Developer in facilitating a full development cycle.

 ## Features
 - Integration with GPT models to provide development assistance.